Find answers about your account, streaming setup, monetization and the Streamity API.

 In any channel's chat, click the pixel gem button next to the emote picker.
 Pick an amount (10 / 50 / 100 / 500 / 1,000 or a custom amount) and add an optional message (200 chars max), then hit Send.
 A special PIXELS card appears in chat for everyone — the bigger the amount, the bigger the glow: 10+, 100+, 1,000+ and 5,000+ each step it up.
 Min 10, max 25,000 Pixels per send.

 Every Pixel received is worth 1¢ CAD, and streamers keep 100% — no platform fee.
-Received Pixels show on Dashboard → Earnings and convert to real CAD automatically on the 1st of each month (paid with your regular payout via Stripe Connect).
-Balances under 100 Pixels (under $1) simply carry over to the next month.
+Received Pixels show on Dashboard → Earnings.
+To cash them out you lock them for payout (minimum 100 Pixels), and they become payable 31 days later — the same hold that applies to subs, gifts and quest rewards — then go out with your regular payout via Stripe Connect.
+Unlocked Pixels stay in your wallet indefinitely and remain spendable.
 You need Stripe Connect set up to get paid — until then your Pixels keep accumulating safely.

 Yes — that's unique to VPZONE.
-Pixels someone sent you can be sent onward to other streamers.
-Whatever you re-gift is simply deducted from your next payout: receive 100, give away 50, and 50 (= $0.50) convert at the next payout.
+Pixels someone sent you can be sent onward to other streamers, as long as you haven't locked them for payout yet.
+Receive 100, give away 50, and the remaining 50 (= $0.50) are still yours to lock for a future payout.

 No. Pixels you purchase can be sent to streamers but never converted back to money.
 Only Pixels received from others count toward payouts — this keeps the system fair and fraud-free.